Chat with us, powered by LiveChat

 What is Dopamine?

-This neurotransmitter is produced in several areas of the brain, including the substantia nigra and ventral tegmental area.
-It can also be found in other body parts, such as the digestive system.
+Dopamine production occurs in several brain areas, including the substantia nigra and ventral tegmental area.
+Dopamine also exists in other body parts, such as the digestive system.

-Function of Dopamine in Addiction
+Functions of Dopamine in Addiction

 1. Regulating reward and pleasure